STOmics/SAW/script/pre_buildIndexedRef/README.md

 ```

 ###   Output files
-Once this run has successfully finished, you will have a STAR_SJ100 folder in the reference directory.
+Once the run is completed , you will have a STAR_SJ100 folder in the reference directory.

 ####    Description of each folder
 ```
 cd /data/dataManagement/reference